BIGSUS24/BigSus-Crystal-Speed-Booster/README.md

 Notes
 Ensure you’re using Minecraft version 1.20 for compatibility.
 For any issues or suggestions, please open an issue on this repository.s

+UPDATE WORKS ON 1.21 Add mibLib With the mods